Tiwaripunit/Url-Shortner/README.md

 # Url-Shortner

-Steps 1: I am using springboot, thymleaf and jquery for this application.
+Steps 1 : I am using springboot, thymleaf and jquery for this application.

 Step  2 : Download the project.

+Step 3 : Update the project for maven dependencies.

-Step 3 : Run the springboot application.
+Step 4 : Run the springboot application.

-Step  4 : Open http://localhost:8282/ in your chrome browser you will be able to see ui.
+Step 5 : Open http://localhost:8282/ in your chrome browser you will be able to see ui.

 For docker: